-To solder copper pipe, you need to clean the pipe and fitting surfaces, apply flux, heat the joint with a propane torch until the flux bubbles, then touch lead-free solder to the joint opposite the flame.
-The solder will melt and flow around the entire joint by capillary action, creating a permanent, leak-proof seal when cooled.
+Quick answer: Clean the pipe and fitting surfaces, apply flux, heat the joint with a propane torch until the flux bubbles, then touch lead-free solder to the joint opposite the flame.
+The solder melts and flows around the entire joint by capillary action, creating a permanent, leak-proof seal once cooled.

 Essential Tools and Materials for Copper Pipe Soldering